michalpokusa/django-admin-action-forms/README.md

 In addition to `ActionForm`, it replaces default text inputs for `DateField`, `TimeField`, `SplitDateTimeField` with respective admin widgets.

-Most of the this is a class you want to subclass when creating action forms.
+Most of the time this is a class you want to subclass when creating action forms.

 ### ActionForm.Meta